Bonneville Motorcycle Speed Trials

-Bonneville Motorcycle Speed Trials (BMST) (AMA Land Speed Grand Championship) is a motorcycle land speed racing event, held annually at Bonneville Speedway, US.
-The event is sanctioned by American Motorcyclist Association (AMA) and Fédération Internationale de Motocyclisme (FIM).
-AMA-certified US National land speed records, and FIM-certified Land speed world records are created in this event.
+Bonneville Motorcycle Speed Trials (BMST) (AMA Land Speed Grand Championship / FIM Land Speed World Records) is a motorcycle land speed racing event, held annually at Bonneville Speedway, US.
+The event is sanctioned by American Motorcyclist Association (AMA) as the Land Speed Grand Championship and Fédération Internationale de Motocyclisme (FIM) as the FIM Land Speed World Records.
+AMA-certified US National Land Speed records, and FIM-certified Land Speed World Records are set at this event.
 The event features motorcycles ranging from 50-cc to 3000-cc, as well as electric classes.

 The event has been held annually since 2004 after Speed Week at the end of August prior to Labor Day.

 History

+2024

+The 2024 Bonneville Motorcycle Speed Trials, also known as the AMA Land Speed Grand Championship and FIM Land Speed World Records event, are scheduled from August 24 to August 29 at the Bonneville Salt Flats, Utah.
+This annual event attracts motorcyclists aiming to set national and world speed records, featuring various classes, including electric motorcycles.
+It is sanctioned by both the American Motorcyclist Association and the Fédération Internationale de Motocyclisme.